Minnie Ripperton

 On this date in 1947, Minnie Riperton, a Black singer, was born.

-Born in Chicago, she was the daughter of Daniel and Thelma Riperton, the youngest of eight children.
-She started modern dance lessons at age three, followed by ballet lessons at 5.
-Her voice lessons began at nine, and she was developing her operatic range at 11.
+Born in Chicago, she was the daughter of Daniel and Thelma Riperton and the youngest of eight children.
+She started modern dance lessons at age three, followed by ballet lessons at age 5.
+Her voice lessons began at age nine, and she was developing her operatic range at age 11.

-Her goal at a very young age was to become a famous singer.
+At a very young age, her goal was to become a singer.
 Riperton studied opera under Marion Jeffries.
-She spent months and months learning how to breathe and listening to and hold vowels.
+She spent months learning how to breathe and listening to and holding vowels.
 Eventually, she began singing operas and operettas along with a show tune every so often.
 As a freshman, she sang in the Cappella choir of Hyde Park High School.

 She left school early to make $10 a song, singing backup at local studios.
 Some reports indicate that Riperton signed her first contract at 14, while others report her at 16.
 Despite her natural talent (a pure five to six-octave soprano) for opera, Riperton was more attracted to "Rock N Roll" and the promise of touring.
 She would inevitably discontinue her classical training to follow her dream of being a contemporary vocalist.
 It would, however, be her classical training that brought her the success she sought.
 Riperton signed a recording contract with the "Gems" at Chess Studios, and in 1967 she joined the "rock/jazz/vocal ensemble" Rotary Connection.